Gregor-Davies/GEG/README.md

 - Install Node.js
 - Install Discord.js
 - Create a Discord token on the Discord Developer Page with all the scopes
-- Run the bot with: node i
+- Run the bot with: node i (In the terminal)